Olympic Games ceremony: Olympic host handover

-This portion of the ceremony actually took place at the opening ceremony until the 1984 Summer Games and 1988 Winter Games.
+This segment of the closing ceremony took place during the opening ceremonies until the 1984 Summer Games and the 1988 Winter Games.

-The next host city then introduces itself with a cultural presentation.
-This tradition began with the 1976 Summer Olympics and was modernized several times until the recent rules were applied in 2020.
+At this point in the closing ceremony, the next host city introduces itself with a cultural presentation.
+This tradition began with the 1976 Summer Olympics, and it was modernized several times until the recent rules were applied in 2020.